ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Tool element runtime substitution

 To accomplish useful work on multiple files, a configured tool will most often require that some number of its arguments or even the executable itself change for each run.
 Consequently, every tool's argument list and executable field possess two means for substitution at runtime.
 Ceedling provides two kinds of inline Ruby execution and a notation for populating elements with dynamically gathered values within the build environment.

 #### Tool element runtime substitution: Inline Ruby execution

 In-line Ruby execution works similarly to that demonstrated for the `:environment` section except that substitution occurs as the tool is executed and not at the time the configuration file is first scanned.

 * `"#{...}"`:

   Ruby string substitution pattern wherein the containing string is expanded to include the string generated by Ruby code between the braces.
 Multiple instances of this expansion can occur within a single tool element entry string.

-Note that if this string substitution pattern is used the entire string should be enclosed in quotes (see the `:environment` section for further explanation on this point).
+  Note: If this string substitution pattern is used, the entire string should be enclosed in quotes (see the `:environment` section for further explanation on this point).

 * `{...}`:

   If an entire tool element string is enclosed with braces, it signifies that Ceedling should execute the Ruby code contained within those braces.
 Say you have a collection of paths on disk and some of those paths include spaces.
   Further suppose that a single tool that must use those paths requires those spaces to be escaped, but all other uses of those paths requires the paths to remain unchanged.
 You could use this Ceedling feature to insert Ruby code that iterates those paths and escapes those spaces in the array as used by the tool of this example.

 #### Tool element runtime substitution: Notational substitution